QR4.5.9 Testing The Theory

 Two photons cannot ever collide.
 In fact light is quantized only when interacting with matter.Wikipedia 2019.

 3. Particle accelerator collisions routinely create new matter.
-Protons that collide and stay intact give new matter that didn’t exist before.
+Protons that collide and stay intact produce new matter that didn’t exist before.
 If this matter comes from the collision energy, high energy photons can do the same.

 4. Pair production.
 High-frequency light near a nucleus gives electrons and positrons that annihilate back into space.